Skip to content

 • Default Pipeline functionality is not supported;

 • Data sources do not support multiple selections; each Pipeline can only choose one source.
-Therefore, if your version is below 1.5.0 and you have selected multiple data sources, it will not take effect;
+Therefore, if your version is below 1.5.0 and you select multiple data sources, it will not take effect;

 • Pipeline names are fixed and cannot be modified.
-For example, if the log source selects nginx, then the Pipeline name is fixed as nginx.p.
+For example, if the log source is selected as nginx, then the Pipeline name is fixed as nginx.p.
 Therefore, if your version is below 1.5.0 and the Pipeline name does not match the data source name, the Pipeline will not take effect.

 This feature requires paid usage.